Links that may be of interest in meeting future threats facing our communities.

 This is SBC's response to Central Government pressure to make dramatic changes to the availability of land to meet local needs.
 It is a game-changer.

-‘Call for Sites’ proforma: The Council is preparing a Brown field Land Register and widening its Strategic Land Availability Assessment beyond identifying potential housing sites, to also include sites for travellers, employment, retail, tourism, leisure or a mix of these uses.
+Although aimed at developers and landowners, you can understand better the scale and potential impact on our communities by reading the SBC proforma as the first important stage to the review of the Local Plan (2022-2038):‘Call for Sites’ proforma: The Council is preparing a Brown field Land Register and widening its Strategic Land Availability Assessment beyond identifying potential housing sites, to also include sites for travellers, employment, retail, tourism, leisure or a mix of these uses.

 NEW: Revised National Planning Policy Framework (July 2018):